Experience report of physics-informed neural networks in fluid simulations: pitfalls and frustration

-Given the stated benefits of PINN, enthusiasts have endeavored to show PINN's potential in real-world applications by reporting success stories of solving simple CFD problems with PINNs.
-However, despite the optimism shown in the literature, important information concerning the feasibility of PINN in practical applications is often missing from these success stories.
-For example, few reports discuss the required computing resources, the computational performance, the convergence, or the error analysis of PINN.
+Data-free PINN, however, is not ready nor meant to replace traditional CFD solvers.
+This claim may be obvious to researchers experienced in PINN, but it may not be clear to others, especially to CFD end-users without ample expertise in numerical methods.
+Even in literature that aims to improve PINN, it's common to see only the success stories with simple CFD problems.
+Important information concerning the feasibility of PINN in practical and real-world applications is often missing from these success stories.
+For example, few reports discuss the required computing resources, the computational cost of training, the convergence properties, or the error analysis of PINN.
 PINN suffers from performance and solvability issues due to the need for high-order automatic differentiation and multi-objective nonlinear optimization.
-For example, solving a second-order nonlinear differential equation requires at least three back-propagation passes for automatic differentiation (two for derivatives against model inputs and one for gradients against model parameters).
-The training process needs to reduce all the residuals of differential equations, initial conditions, and boundary conditions.
+Evaluating high-order derivatives using automatic differentiation increases the computational graphs of neural networks.
+And multi-objective optimization, which reduces all the residuals of the differential equations, initial conditions, and boundary conditions, makes the training difficult to converge to small-enough loss values.
 Fluid flows are sensitive nonlinear dynamical systems in which a small change or error in inputs may produce a very different flow field.
-So to get correct solutions, the optimization in PINN must minimize the loss to values extremely close to zero, further compromising the method's solvability and performance.
+So to get correct solutions, the optimization in PINN needs to minimize the loss to values very close to zero, further compromising the method's solvability and performance.

-This paper provides our not-so-successful PINN story as a lesson learned to readers.
-Our story includes two case studies that were initially designed as benchmarks for the PINN method's accuracy and computational performance.
-The first case study, a Taylor-Green vortex, worked out, though not to our satisfaction.
+This paper reports on our not-so-successful PINN story as a lesson learned to readers, so they can be aware of the challenges they may face if they consider using data-free PINN in real-world applications.
+Our story includes two computational experiments as case studies to benchmark the PINN method's accuracy and computational performance.
+The first case study is a Taylor-Green vortex, solved successfully though not to our complete satisfaction.
 We will discuss the performance of PINN using this case study.
 The second case study, flow over a cylinder, did not even result in a physical solution.
 We will discuss the frustration we encountered with PINN in this case study.